 Our lifestance is that when we ritually take cannabis our minds are elevated and we become a better version of ourself.
 And, to the Elevationist, the cannabis flower is a gift from the universal creative force.

 Cannabis enables church members to tear down the false realities created by most organized religions and the machinators of state.
 Cannabis gives us access to the source code of our mind, while breaking down our delusion and elevating us to reality.
 This is a dangerous situation for the traditional institutions that wish to control our lives.

 Everybody thinks you are a Cheech & Chong stereotype.
 So, we are also trying to redraw the ‘stoner stereotype’ meme.
 Elevationists are serious, committed, and talented members of the community and, as such, deserve to be seen not as stoner stereotypes, but as vibrant artists and professionals.

 Elevationists are on their own spiritual journey.
 Some believe in the God of Abraham, some do not.
 Generally, as a group, we refer to a Universal Creative Force and leave it up to the individual to decide what that means.

 Unlike other systems of spirituality, there is no need to convert to Elevationism.
 It claims no divine law, no unquestionable doctrine, and no authoritarian organizational structure.
 So, yes, anyone can become an Elevationist.

-No, we do not allow anyone under 21 into the church when the sacrament is being burned.
+Although, kids are welcome to attend our daily BEYOND Experience, we do not allow anyone under 21 into the church when the sacrament is being burned.